 Keep your passengers cool

 Your vehicle’s air conditioning is one of the most miraculous devices under the hood.
-It is able to take 150 degree air, and turn it into 40 degrees of frosty goodness.
-It is however, one of the most delicate systems on your car.
+It is able to take 150-degree air, and turn it into 40 degrees of frosty goodness.
+It is, however, one of the most delicate systems on your car.
 In as little as 4 years, your car can lose enough refrigerant to affect your air conditioner’s performance.
 When this happens, your AC will gradually start blowing warmer.
 But worse yet as it continues to lose refrigerant, oil no longer flows through the AC compressor as it is designed to, and this can eventually lead to complete system failure.
-Schedule a complementary AC checkup to avoid costly and inconvenient repairs.
+Schedule a complimentary A/C checkup to avoid costly and inconvenient repairs.